 In this day and age, you realize the importance of disinfecting everything around you to prevent the spread of germs (bacteria and viruses) to susceptible persons.
 This goes for your toothbrush too.
-According to an article from the CDC on how infections spread: “A susceptible person is someone who is not vaccinated or otherwise immune, or a person with a weakened immune system who has a way for the germs to enter the body.
-For an infection to occur, germs must enter a susceptible person’s body and invade tissues, multiply, and cause a reaction when they multiply.
+According to an article from the CDC, there is a discussion on how infection spreads.
+Essentially, germs gain entry into the body of a susceptible person and cause a reaction when they multiply.
 They state that a susceptible person is someone who has a compromised immune system or someone who has been vaccinated.

 Why would you want to put a germ-laden toothbrush inside your mouth?
 Or risk it infecting someone else?
 Your toothbrush can be disinfected.
 There are several ways you can do this.
 I will discuss how to disinfect a toothbrush along with why you should be doing it.